serokell/private-tezos-blockchain/README.md

 which will have some tokens (4M of tez in this example) after the chain start.
 Note that all bakers should have some tokens, thus, they should be listed in `bootstrap_accounts`.

+As an addition, we recommend to add some more bootstrap accounts that are not bakers, because bakers run out of tokens before they started to get rewarded for baking.
+In such situation the chain can stop.

 ### Using docker

 At first, you will need container running the dictator node.